palash171/TrustOps/README.md

     Decision --> Metrics["Operational and quality metrics"]
 ```

-The intended delivery model is **at least once**: the same external event may arrive more than once, so future ingestion will use a tenant-scoped idempotency key and a database uniqueness constraint to prevent duplicate processing.
+TrustOps uses an **at-least-once ingestion model**.
+Customer systems may deliver the same event more than once, so TrustOps identifies events using the organisation, source, and external ID.
+A PostgreSQL uniqueness constraint provides final protection against duplicate storage, including when identical requests arrive simultaneously.

 ## Roadmap